mathrunet/flutter_masamune/packages/masamune/README.md

 final testModelCollection = appRef.model(TestModel.collection());
 ```

+### SharedPreferences feature

+If you want to store data locally, such as SharedPreferences, separately from the regular DB, you can do so by using a `ModelAdapter`.

+For more information, please see below.

+[[Flutter] Enhancement of Masamune’s DB linkage function](https://medium.com/@mathru/flutter-enhancement-of-masamunes-db-linkage-function-9599c0540e4e)

 To learn more about the other features listed below, please visit the package details page.

 - Editing and Deleting data